Mario Kart: Rental go-kart dispute

 In September 2016, Nintendo filed an objection against the Japanese company MariCar, which rents go-karts modified for use on public roads in Tokyo along with costumes resembling Nintendo characters.
 MariCar's English website warned customers not to throw "banana peels" or "red turtle shells".
 The service is popular with tourists.

 Nintendo argued that the MariCar name was "intended to be mistaken for or confused with" Mario Kart, citing games commonly known by abbreviations in Japan, such as Pokémon (for Pocket Monsters) and Sumabura (Super Smash Bros.).
 In January 2017, the Japan Patent Office dismissed the objection, ruling that MariCar was not widely recognized as an abbreviation of Mario Kart.

 In February 2017, Nintendo sued MariCar over copyright infringement for renting unauthorized costumes of Nintendo characters and using their images to promote its business.
 In September 2018, MariCar was ordered to stop using the characters and pay Nintendo ¥10 million in damages.

 Theme park attraction

-Universal Destinations & Experiences' immersive Super Nintendo World areas in Universal Studios Japan and Universal Studios Hollywood feature the Mario Kart: Bowser's Challenge ride as their primary "anchor" attraction.
+Universal Destinations & Experiences' immersive Super Nintendo World areas in Universal Studios Japan, Universal Studios Hollywood, and Universal Epic Universe feature the Mario Kart: Bowser's Challenge ride as their primary "anchor" attraction.
 Utilizing innovative augmented reality technology and dark ride set design, guests travel through several environments from Mario Kart 8, including Rainbow Road.
 The Japan version of the attraction includes a Mario Kart themed shop called "Mario Motors", and a nearby "Pit Stop Popcorn" food stand.
-The Bowser's Challenge ride is expected to be installed within Universal's Epic Universe and Univeral Studios Singapore's iterations of the area as well.